dequelabs/a11y-metrics-poc/README.md

   * ./github/workflows/labeler.yml
   * ./github/workflows/vpat.yml
 2. Update `vpat.yml` to include your product name and any additional labels
+3. Create the `vpats` folder referenced in `vpat.yml`.
+You may need to add an empty text file to add the folder in GitHub.
-3. Create the following labels:
+4. Create the following labels:
   * A11Y
   * CAT0
   * CAT1